 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Understanding your homeowners insurance policy can seem daunting, but Bankrate’s insurance experts are here to help.
 Knowing what your homeowners policy covers and how it works are vital to ensuring that you are financially protected.
 Here’s what you can do to protect what might be one of your largest financial investments.

 What does home insurance cover?

 Most standard homeowners insurance policies cover these five types of home insurance coverage:

 - Other structures

 - Liability protection

 There are additional types of coverage that are considered add-ons like medical payments, scheduled personal property and sewer backup.

-Your homeowner’s policy is designed to pay to rebuild or repair your home in the case of specified disasters like fire, hurricane, hail and lightning.
-Dwelling coverage includes the main structure of your home but not any other detached structures on the same premises.
+Your homeowner’s policy is designed to pay to rebuild or repair your home in the case of specified disasters like fire, wind, hail and lightning.
+Dwelling coverage includes the main structure of your home and any attached structures, but not any other detached structures on the same premises.

 Other structures coverage